WALDVOGEL LAB

 This project aims at initiating a Long Term Ecological Research project to investigate the Rhine Eco-Evolutionary System (REES).

-REES is a larger collaborative effort of multiple ecological working groups of the University of Cologne.
+REES is a collaborative effort of ecological research at University of Cologne.
 With complementary work and focusing on different research aspects, we aim to generate a holistic perspective on the eco-evolutionary dynamics of the Rhine system.

 The project focuses on an area at the Lower Rhine in North Rhine-Westphalia (district Rees), which can be described as landscape of ecological succession including several gravel pit lakes, Rhine oxbows and abandoned meanders, as well as the main river channel.